abelardojarab/gputeachingkit-labs/Module3/ImageBlur/description.markdown

 ## Background

-In this section we discuss some of the background details of the histogram equalization algorithm.
+In this section we discuss some of the background details of the image blur algorithm.
 For images that represent the full color space, we expect an image's histogram to be evenly distributed.
 This means that we expect the bin values in the histogram to be `256/pixel_count`.
 This algorithm adjust an image's histogram so that all bins have equal probability.